Guarantor Loans: Real Life

-This case study is real – see how Jack (not his real name) turns his dream into a reality with the help of the belief of his sister and a guarantor loan.
+This case study is real – see how Jack (not his real name) turns his dream into a reality with the help of his sister and a guarantor loan.

-Jack is 37, he has two children and worked as a site manager for a small property developer in Essex until about six months ago.
+Jack is 37, he has two children and worked as a site manager for a small property developer in Essex.
 He spent most of his working life honing his construction skills, determined to become a real expert in his field.
-Recently, he found himself at a crossroads in life: buy in to the developer to become a partner in the business, go out on his own and take over his father’s construction business or pursue the secretly held dream he had always had of owning his own café.
+Recently, he found himself at a crossroads in life: buy into the developer to become a partner in the business, go out on his own and take over his father’s construction business or pursue the secretly held dream he had always had of owning his own café.
 Either way, the next stage in life would be exciting if he could afford to pay for it.

 The thing about Jack is that he left school without any qualifications.
 His father was in the building trade too and so Jack went to work for the family business instead of focusing on school, working “on the tools” and picking up everything that his father could teach him.
 Together, they built a local construction business with a stellar reputation and Jack managed to accumulate substantial savings that he planned to later use to set up his own business, whether that was in food or construction.